Two requests regarding the file index field in output filenames

 One note is that I was unable to verify the typical art behavior of adding "_1" to the end of the filename when an accidental attempt is made to write a file with an identical name to an existing file.
 This may be due to the fact that I don't remember what we decided on how duplicate output files should be handled.

 #1 Updated by Christopher Green about 3 years ago

 Would you want the file index resetting to be an option, or a behavior change?
 If the latter, we will need to bring the matter to the stakeholders.
 The formatting option should be doable without changing existing behavior.

 As to your final comment, the index-addition behavior (by request) only occurs when an output file would overwrite a previous output file of the same name in the same art invocation.
 Output files from previous jobs (_e.g. for tests and development cycle activities) are overwritten.

-#3 Updated by Kurt Biery over 2 years ago
+#3 Updated by Kurt Biery almost 3 years ago

 It is fine for the resetting of the file-index number to be an option (presumably enabled with a configuration parameter).

 I believe that the tests that I ran which did not demonstrate the "_1" filename suffix were within a single art job.
 I don't know how my candidate code changes might have affected that behavior, but I'll try to run some more tests with unmodified vs. modified code.

 #4 Updated by Kyle Knoepfel almost 3 years ago